 Lets look at the facts.
-Firstly, "Old" Rangers were docked 10 points for entering administration.
+Firstly, “Old” Rangers were docked 10 points for entering administration.
 This is a consequence, not a punishment.

 The League Cup semi-final against Danny Lennon’s spirited St. Mirren side ended with another Hampden let-down from a Celtic team which is getting to the stage where it can be relied upon to under-perform in do-or-die matches where victory is expected.